gatimo256/project2/README.md

 * The most common job type for our customers is Blue Collar and Managemnt Jobs with 21%

-Machine Learning
+# Machine Learning

-The Machine Learning Models used were as follows
+••The Machine Learning Models used were as follows••
 - Logistic Regression Model
 - Random Forrest Classifier
 - XGB Classifier